 How to prepare for a home inspection

-A home inspection can take two or three hours to complete.
+A home inspection can take two or three hours.
 A home inspector will provide you with a written report, a contract for service and a consumer notice.
 Home inspectors typically encourage buyers (or their real estate agent) to be at the inspection to discuss the findings in person and ask questions.

 “The report is the report, but if I know (the buyer) a little, it’s much easier to explain the home in your terms,” Korr says.

 What home inspectors look for

 While a professional home inspection checklist can vary, home inspectors are focused on a home’s physical components and systems — both inside and out.
 Knowing what your inspection does (and doesn’t) cover can help guide your next steps.

 - Driveways, patios and walkways